owncast/owncast.github.io/docs/broadcasting/index.md

 ## Pointing your software to Owncast

+Owncast accepts incoming streams over RTMP on TCP port 1935 by default.
+The port is configurable in the admin under Configuration > Server Setup (see [Server Setup](/docs/configuration/server-setup)).
+Your stream key is only accepted on the `/live/` path, so the full endpoint is `rtmp://yourserver:1935/live/<your-stream-key>`.

 Most broadcasting software will have a way to specify a "custom" location as a RTMP endpoint.
-In this case you would specify `rtmp://yourserver/live` as the RTMP destination, specifying your streaming key where it asks for it.
+In this case you would specify `rtmp://yourserver:1935/live` as the RTMP destination, specifying your stream key where it asks for it.
 The default stream key is `abc123` but you should change this immediately after setting up Owncast.

-If your software doesn't have a place to specify a streaming key you can simply append it to your RTMP location, for example: `rtmp://yourserver/live/abc123`.
+If your software doesn't have a place to specify a stream key you can simply append it to your RTMP location, for example: `rtmp://yourserver:1935/live/abc123`.

 ## How you configure your broadcasting software matters